 But bands serve a much larger purpose.
 When you report a band, you are completing a circle for researchers, providing a data point for research that underlies our entire system of sustainable hunting.

 It's super important to report bands!
 You can keep the band; researchers just want the data.

 California Waterfowl contributes to waterfowl research by banding as many as 9,000 ducks a year, in part with funding from the California Department of Fish and Wildlife.

 Got a bird with more than a band?
 Don't worry—you're not in trouble!
 Learn more.

 Our work isn’t random – we target specific ducks for specific reasons.

-In most of the country, the mallards that hunters shoot have migrated from northern breeding grounds, but in California, 70% of the mallards killed by hunters were born here.
+In most of the country, the mallards that hunters shoot have migrated from northern breeding grounds, but in California, 60%-70% of the mallards killed by hunters hatched here.
 Because of that, our mallard regulations work differently, so we need a lot of data on our mallards.